-- Intake and output: Your infant's caregiver may need to know how much liquid your infant is getting and urinating.
-Caregivers may also want to know how much your infant eats and if he has a bowel movement.
-Save your infant's diapers so that a caregiver can weigh them.
+- Intake and output: Your infant's healthcare provider may need to know how much liquid your infant is getting and urinating.
+Healthcare providers may also want to know how much your infant eats and if he has a bowel movement.
+Save your infant's diapers so that a healthcare provider can weigh them.

 - Antibiotics: Your infant may be given this medicine if his hypotension is caused by a blood infection.